svey-xyz/site-template/README.md

 My sites are built to be managed by my clients.
 A core part of that is being able to easily update and maintain content.
 This template includes a block style content management system I designed for Sanity to allow for easy control of page content and layout.
 In combination with Sanity's live preview functionality it puts the clients in full control, while ensuring proper standards and a design consistency are met.

-#### Sections
-Sections are built to hold and arrange blocks while providing the client with styling options.

 ### Articles

 Similarly to old-school CMSs like *Wordpress* or *Drupal*, this template is built around a primary document type called *articles*. *Articles* have a set of core fields so that they can be easily displayed in any existing content block, but they also allow for easy extension.
 A project can have any number of unique articles; some example article types might include- news, projects, places, etc.